 HDB BTO Defect Check Price in Singapore (2026): What It Really Costs

 A BTO defect check starts at $109 and scales by flat type and how many trips you book.
-Here is the full price list, what is included, and why the cheapest quote is rarely the best value.
+Here is the full price list, what is included, how the post-renovation add-on is priced, and why the cheapest quote is rarely the best value.

-A professional BTO defect check in Singapore starts at $109 for a single-trip inspection of a 2-room flat, and scales with your flat type and how many trips you book — up to $719 for a 5-room-plus package that carries you through the full one-year warranty.
+A professional BTO defect check in Singapore starts at $109 for a single-trip inspection of a 2-room flat, and scales with your flat type and how many trips you book — up to $569 for a 3Gen flat with the post-renovation add-on included, covering the full one-year warranty.
 Most 4-room owners pay $189 for a one-trip check or $279 for the popular 3-trip package.
 Below is the full published rate card, what each dollar buys, and where paying a little more actually saves you money.

 The short version

-- BTO defect checks run $109–$719 depending on flat type and trip package.
+- BTO defect checks run $109–$569 depending on flat type, trip package, and whether you add the post-renovation inspection.

 - A 4-room, 1-trip inspection is $189; the 3-trip package (initial + joint inspection + rectification review) is $279.